GooseFX1/gamma-swap-api/README.md

 ## Demo
 The package also includes a binary for making swaps with the http-api.
 First run the binary with the steps above and then `cargo run --bin swap` to make a mainnet swap for `0.01 SOL -> USDC`.
 This requires that a `keypair.json` file containing a funded wallet's keypair be present in the workspace root.

-Note!!!: Low liquidity in Gamma pools atm might result in less output for your trade.
+Note!!!: Low liquidity in Gamma pools atm might result in a high price-impact and less output for your trades.

 Run `cargo run --bin quote` to only get and display quotes.